MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/assign-licenses.md

 >[!Note]
 >Employees in your organization who aren't licensed for analysis—but might collaborate with your measured employees through meetings, email, unscheduled calls, or Teams chats—are called *other internal collaborators*.
 You might encounter this term while using Viva Insights.

  People can find out whether they've been assigned a license; refer to [FAQ](../../personal/overview/mya-faq.md#q1-how-can-i-find-out-what-my-plan-is).

-Viva Insights processes data only for people assigned a license.
+For more information on licensing and user configuration, refer to [Configure personal insights](configure-personal-insights.md).

 ## Assign licenses